 Oslo’s climate is milder than the northern latitude might indicate.
 During the summer months, temperatures often equal that of cities much further south.
 Summer days are long, and the sun sets around 10:00 pm.
 Find more information about the climate in Oslo.

 Phone: +47 23 10 62 00

-Annie Kirsti Korsmo, Convention Director
+Annie Kirsti Korsmo, Director of Meetings and Events

 All trains arrive at Oslo Central Station (Oslo S), while regional and international bus routes stop at Oslo Bus Terminal.
 The stations are conveniently located at the main public transportation junction in the city centre.
 Nor-Way Bussekspress has daily departures from Oslo.